IceHe/lib/mac/initialize.md

     open ~/.m2/settting.xml
     ```

-    _`open` : open file with default editor_
+    **NOTE** : `open` file with default editor

-_Notice :_
-_If use your own private devices & Maven configuration files exists,_
-_please merge the content of configurations carefully._
+**NOTICE** : If use your own private devices & Maven configuration files exists, please merge the content of configurations carefully.

 ## Preferences